 Soon after reaching orbit, MGS set about generating a great deal of science.
 It spotted gullies that could have had streams of water rushing through in the ancient past.
 It snapped pictures of a "Swiss-cheese-like" south pole, and it watched dust devils leaving tracks in the Martian surface.
 It spotted hematite – a mineral that forms in water.
 And it took detailed photographs of the infamous "Face on Mars."

-When the Spirit and Opportunity rovers reached Mars in 2004, the spacecraft also served as a communications relay for the rovers to send data back to Earth.
-Unfortunately, NASA lost contact with MGS in 2006.
+When the Spirit and Opportunity rovers reached Mars in 2004, the spacecraft also served as a communications relay for the rovers to send data back to Earth until it fell silent in 2006.

 Return to the Red Planet

 MGS had been born out of the failure of a previous planned Mars mission.
 Mars Observer, launched in 1992, was just three days from its planned orbit insertion around the Red Planet when NASA lost contact with it on Aug.
 21, 1993.

 The failure stung, particularly because flight delays and other matters had nearly quadrupled the projected cost for Mars Observer.

 "Originally budgeted at $212 million, Mars Observer wound up costing $813 million," NASA's Jet Propulsion Laboratory noted in a brief history about the mission.
 "By the time it was launched on Sept.
 25, 1992, Mars Observer had come to symbolize out-of-control costs."